jfgmesquita/C-Lang/Each Arg/README.md

 make
 ```

-This will compile the source code and generate an executable named ea.
+This will compile the source code and generate an executable named `ea`.

 ## Usage